2080 Century Park East, Suite 501, Los Angeles, CA 90067

 If you suffer from morbid obesity and want to repair your hernia while fighting obesity with the gastric sleeve, you’ll want to request a single surgical session for both techniques.

-Here is everything you need to know about the combination of two-in-one hernia repair and bariatric surgery that can save you time and money while improving your health.
+Here is everything you need to know about the two-in-one hernia repair and bariatric surgery combination that can save you time and money while simultaneously improving your health.

 What is Hiatal Hernia Repair Surgery?

 Before we begin exploring how these two amazing procedures work together, it helps to define them one at a time.
-Let’s start with Hiatal hernias, which are more common in morbidly obese patients.
+Let’s start with Hiatal hernias, which tend to be more common in morbidly obese patients.

 A hiatal hernia (or hiatus hernia) happens when the upper part of your stomach bulges through the muscles separating your chest from your abdomen.
 That area of your chest is known as the diaphragm.
-It contains a small opening called a hiatus, where food passes through the esophagus on its way to your stomach.
+It contains a small opening, referred to as a hiatus, where food passes through the esophagus on its way to your stomach.

 When you have a hiatal hernia, your stomach pushes through the hiatus and into your chest.

 Most people experience no symptoms from this bulging of the stomach and separation of the muscle.
-You might only discover you need hernia repair surgery when your doctor checks for something else, such as your eligibility for gastric sleeve surgery.
+You might only discover you need hernia repair surgery when your doctor is checking for something else, such as your eligibility for gastric sleeve surgery.

-Then, there are people with extreme heartburn caused by a hiatal hernia.
-If you are one of these people, you may also experience gastroesophageal reflux disease (GERD), when food and acid regurgitate into the esophagus.
+Then there are people with extreme heartburn caused by a hiatal hernia.
+If you are one of these people, you may also experience gastroesophageal reflux disease (GERD), which is when food and acid become regurgitated into the esophagus.

 The esophagus usually has sphincter muscles that can close to prevent backup.
-The hiatal hernia prevents the sphincters from closing properly, leading to heartburn that doesn’t seem to disappear.
+The hiatal hernia prevents the sphincters from closing properly, leading to heartburn that doesn’t seem to go away.

 While heartburn and acid reflux are common experiences, if you are morbidly obese, these symptoms may indicate a more serious problem.
-Hiatal hernias can cause frequent and intense heart; surgery is often needed if left untreated.
+Hiatal hernias can cause frequent and intense heartburn and if left untreated, surgery is often needed.

 What Causes a Hiatal Hernia?